abhishekmehra-dev/python-dev-projects/README.md

-# Python Development – Internship Task Submission
+# Python Development – Task Submission

 This repository contains **three Python projects** completed as part of the **Python Development Internship Task**.
 The projects demonstrate beginner-level proficiency in **data analysis**, **machine learning**, and **numerical computation** using standard Python libraries.